Distracted Driving Accident in Philadelphia

 - Using controlled substances and then driving

-Under many state’s laws, and especially in Pennsylvania, there are harsh punishments for accidents which cause Injury while doing any of the above.
-At The Law Offices of Greg Prosmushkin, P.C. our lawyers and staff know how to work with defendants who violate the public trust, and cause injury to those on the road while Driving Distracted.
-Our investigation always includes cell phone discovery as well as social media activity at the time of the accident.
-The consultation is free, and our guarantee is always in place: No recovery, no fee or cost to you.
+Under many state laws, especially in Pennsylvania, there are harsh punishments for accidents that cause injury while doing any of the above.
+At The Law Offices of Greg Prosmushkin, P.C., our lawyers, and staff know how to work with defendants who violate the public trust and cause injury to those on the road while Driving Distracted.
+Our investigation always includes cell phone discovery and social media activity at the time of the accident.
+The consultation is free, and our guarantee is always in place: No recovery, fee, or cost to you.